aws/aws-sdk-pandas/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-> The missing link between AWS services and the most popular Python data libraries
+> The missing link between AWS services and the most popular Python data libraries.

+> The right tool for each job.

 # CAUTION: This project is in BETA version.
 And was not tested in battle yet.

 AWS Data Wrangler aims to fill a gap between AWS Analytics Services (Glue, Athena, EMR, Redshift) and the most popular Python libraries for ***lightweight*** workloads.

-The rationale behind AWS Data Wrangler is to use the right tool for each job.
-That is never so clear and depends of a lot of different factors, but a good rule of thumb that we discoverd during the tests is that if your workload something around 5 GB in plan text or less, so you should go with AWS Data Wrangler instead of the consagrated big data tools.
+The rationale behind AWS Data Wrangler is to use ***the right tool for each job***.
+That is never so clear and depends of a lot of different factors, but a good rule of thumb that we discoverd during the tests is that if your workload is something around 5 GB in plan text or less, so you should go with AWS Data Wrangler instead of the consagrated big data tools.

 **[AWS Glue](https://aws.amazon.com/glue/)** is perfect to help illustrate the rationale.
 There are two different types of Job, distributed with **[Apache Spark](https://spark.apache.org/)** or single node with Python Shell.